Winners of ARVO Foundation

 Collaborative Research Fellowship Announced

 International recipients awarded $10,000 toward their research

-Rockville, Md.—The Association for Research in Vision and Ophthalmology (ARVO) today announced the 2022 recipients of the ARVO Foundation Collaborative Research Fellowship: Ali Al-Timemy, PhD; Shikha Gupta, MD; Diana Pérez-Ibave, PhD.
+Rockville, Md.—The Association for Research in Vision and Ophthalmology (ARVO) announced today the recipients of the 2022 ARVO Foundation Collaborative Research Fellowship: José Arthur Milhomens Filho, MD; Maria Constanza Paz, PhD; Raba Thapa, PhD.

 With the goal of strengthening ophthalmic research capacities worldwide, the Fellowship pairs early-career researchers from developing countries with collaborating scientists in well-established research laboratories.
 Fellows receive a $10,000 award to support a one-year project, which can include additional training in specialty equipment or research methodologies.

 Filho is a post-graduate student at the Escola Paulista de Medicina (EPM) - Universidade Federal de São Paulo (UNIFESP), Brazil.
 He will use the award for his research evaluating the levels of the inflammatory molecules in the tear and corneal epithelial cells of keratoconus patients.
 He will also test if these can be used as biomarkers to identify greater severity and progression of the disease.
 "As a native Brazilian, I am the first in my family to follow the area of Ophthalmology, so I am excited to keep pushing forward with my education," says Filho.
 "I feel that this award means recognition of the importance of our project which aims to improve understanding of a particular disease with such a huge social impact as keratoconus."